 | Ringwood | Promises kept close to home: Maroondah Hospital, clean streets, planning that respects residents. | Hospital upgrade timeline, graffiti/community pride, planning-density examples and candidate contrast. | Health workers/patients, local residents, civic volunteers and suburb-specific newsletters. | Do not make the message only about Chinese voters; the path is broader eastern-suburbs trust. |

-Next evidence pull: local news feed, X/Grok social signal and public local institutions.
+Next source check: local news feed, X/Grok social signal and public local institutions.
 The partnership target is not a broad ethnic bloc; it is the people already trusted around the live local issue: transport disruption, planning, schools, small business, health, safety and council governance.

 |---|---|---|---|---|